matthew-tzong/portfolio-tracker/README.md

   - Breakdown by account and by holding within each account.
 - **Manual Fidelity Integration**:
   - **Statement Uploads**: Supports uploading Fidelity brokerage statements (CSV) to retroactively fill historical monthly snapshots.
-  - **Position Uploads**: Supports uploading current "Positions" CSV from Fidelity to update today's holdings and portfolio value.
+  - **Position Uploads**: Supports uploading current "Positions" CSV from Fidelity to update holdings and portfolio value.
   - **Seamless Merging**: Manual data is integrated with Plaid records to ensure a complete daily and monthly view even for accounts with limited API support.

 ### Charts and visualizations